Abdul Awal Mintoo

 Abdul Awal Mintoo (born 22 February 1949) is a Bangladeshi businessman and politician.
 He has been chairman or managing director of a number of organisations and groups within Bangladeshi industry.
-He is the former president of the Federation of Bangladesh Chambers of Commerce and Industry (FBCCI).
+He is the former president of the Federation of Bangladesh Chambers of Commerce and Industry (FBCCI) and vice chairman of BNP.

 Early life

 Mintoo was born in a village named Aleyarpur in Feni District.
 He studied science at Feni Government Pilot High School in Feni where he earned his Secondary School Certificate (SSC) in 1964.
 He graduated from Comilla Victoria College in 1966 with a Higher Secondary School Certificate (HSC).
 In 1968, he obtained a diploma in nautical science from Mercantile Marine Academy in Chittagong, then known as Pakistan Marine Academy.
 He moved to the United States to pursue his studies and in 1973 graduated with a BSc in marine transportation science from the State University of New York Maritime College, following it up with a master's degree in transportation management and advance chartering problems and arbitration.